rajannpatel/ubuntupbx/README.md

 {% set enable_Telnyx = false %}     # https://telnyx.com
 {% set enable_BulkVS = true %}      # https://bulkvs.com

-# FAIL2BAN_IGNOREIPS that should never be blocked from accessing this server (protection against IP Spoofing attacks)
+# List of public IPv4 addresses that should never be blocked by fail2ban
+# - Use standard dotted decimal notation for each IP address or CIDR (slash) notation IP ranges
+# - Separate multiple entries with a space, and do not use commas:
+# {% set USER_IPS = '192.178.0.0/15 142.251.47.238' %}
-{% set FAIL2BAN_IGNOREIPS = '' %}
+{% set USER_IPS = '' %}

 # TIMEZONE: default value is fine
 # As represented in /usr/share/zoneinfo.
 An empty string ('') will result in UTC time being used.